Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Chania - Balos map

 It’s fairly easy to reach Balos from Chania.
-The city is a great departure point to visit the western coast.
+The city is a significant departure point to visit the western coast.

 I recommend staying in Chania instead of Kissamos because Chania offers more things to do during your holiday.

-There are many other beautiful beaches in the region that you can enjoy other than Balos, such as Stavros or Kalathas in the north, and Paleochora or Sougia in the south.
+There are many other beautiful beaches in the region besides Balos, such as Stavros or Kalathas in the north and Paleochora or Sougia in the south.

 However, Kissamos is still a great place to stay for those who want a relaxing holiday.